Policy on Academic Honesty

 - Altering or forging college documents (e.g., changing information in transcripts or grade reports or forging a faculty/library staff or staff member’s name or initials on a form).

-- Sanctions: Participation in the MITT, if not previously assigned, is required before returning to KSC (where possible), and one or more of the following is possible:
+Sanctions: Participation in the college-designated educational sanction, if not previously assigned, is required before returning to KSC (where possible), and one or more of the following is possible:

 - Receiving an “F” for the course with the notation that the grade is a result of an Academic Honesty Policy Violation.

-- Academic Suspension: while suspended from the institution the student may be required to complete educational sanctions (i.e., completion of the MITT) and/or to participate in counseling before being allowed to return as a student.
-In addition when the student returns to the college she/he may be placed on Academic Probation and/or Threat of Academic Suspension and may be required to participate in additional Educational Sanctions.
+- Academic Misconduct Suspension: while suspended from the institution the student may be required to complete educational sanctions (i.e., completion of the college-designated educational sanction) and/or to participate in counseling before being allowed to return as a student.
+In addition when the student returns to the college she/he may be placed on Academic Probation and/or may be required to participate in additional Educational Sanctions.

 Students who demonstrate behavior that is found to be in violation of the Academic Honesty policy are given sanctions that are intended to assist in their development as responsible members of the College community.
 Although the goal of the Academic Honesty Policy is to ensure that students take full responsibility for academic course work and for their intellectual/educational development, some behaviors might jeopardize academic integrity and/or compromise the reputation of the College and may result in sanctions that are punitive.